-The Change in policy has been imposed on all the management cadre employees and says as under:
+The change in policy has been imposed on all the management cadre employees and states as follows:

 Notice Period

-“In case of separation from service, notice period is three months on either side.
+“In case of separation from service, the notice period is three months on either side.
 The same is applicable during the probationary period as well.
-In the event of various assignments which an employee is required to complete, and if not completed by him / her within the scheduled notice period, the Company will be at liberty not to accept the three months' notice period from him / her till such time the said assignments are completed.
-While employees hitherto had the option of giving three months' gross salary in lieu of notice period at the time of submitting the resignation, the said option stands revoked and, it will not be permissible for the employees to give three months' gross salary in lieu of notice period.
-In case of any employee leaving the Company's service without notice and/or without officially being relieved from the services of the Company, he / she shall be liable to be sued for damages.
+In the event of various assignments which an employee is required to complete, and if not completed by him/her within the scheduled notice period, the Company will be at liberty not to accept the three months' notice period from him/her until such time the said assignments are completed.
+While employees hitherto had the option of giving three months' gross salary in lieu of the notice period at the time of submitting the resignation, the said option stands revoked, and it will not be permissible for the employees to give three months' gross salary in lieu of the notice period.
+In case of any employee leaving the Company's service without notice and/or without officially being relieved from the services of the Company, he/she shall be liable to be sued for damages.

-Notwithstanding the above, the Company reserves the right to terminate the services of an employee at any time without notice if he / she is found to be guilty of absence from duty without prior intimation and/or permission for seven days or more, insubordination, non-performance, low productivity, disclosing confidential data or information pertaining to the Company, bonafide loss of confidence, misappropriation of Company's funds, causing damage to the property of the Company, non-compliance of Company rules & regulations besides omission / commission of any act which may be prejudicial to the interest of the Company.
+Notwithstanding the above, the Company reserves the right to terminate the services of an employee at any time without notice if he/she is found to be guilty of absence from duty without prior intimation and/or permission for seven days or more, insubordination, non-performance, low productivity, disclosing confidential data or information pertaining to the Company, bona fide loss of confidence, misappropriation of the Company's funds, causing damage to the property of the Company, non-compliance with Company rules & regulations besides omission/commission of any act which may be prejudicial to the interest of the Company.

 Other Terms & Conditions:

-Upon separation from the services of the Company, it is expected that the employee, will not, for a period of one year, join or work in any capacity with the Company's competitors or Company / Firm in similar nature of business / trade.
-Any breach and/or non-compliance in this regard shall render him / her liable to be sued for damages.
+Upon separation from the services of the Company, it is expected that the employee will not, for a period of one year, join or work in any capacity with the Company's competitors or Company/Firm in a similar nature of business/trade.
+Any breach and/or non-compliance in this regard shall render him/her liable to be sued for damages.

 My new employer requires my relieving letter from this company.
 I wish to do things in the right way.
 I wish to know what my options are if my company doesn't provide me with a relieving letter.
 I hope that someone will read this and provide me with some advice.

-The Change in policy has been imposed on all the management cadre employees and says as under:
+The change in policy has been imposed on all the management cadre employees and states as follows:

 Notice Period

-“In case of separation from service, notice period is three months on either side.
+“In case of separation from service, the notice period is three months on either side.
 The same is applicable during the probationary period as well.
-In the event of various assignments which an employee is required to complete, and if not completed by him / her within the scheduled notice period, the Company will be at liberty not to accept the three months' notice period from him / her till such time the said assignments are completed.
-While employees hitherto had the option of giving three months' gross salary in lieu of notice period at the time of submitting the resignation, the said option stands revoked and, it will not be permissible for the employees to give three months' gross salary in lieu of notice period.
-In case of any employee leaving the Company's service without notice and/or without officially being relieved from the services of the Company, he / she shall be liable to be sued for damages.
+In the event of various assignments which an employee is required to complete, and if not completed by him/her within the scheduled notice period, the Company will be at liberty not to accept the three months' notice period from him/her until such time the said assignments are completed.
+While employees hitherto had the option of giving three months' gross salary in lieu of the notice period at the time of submitting the resignation, the said option stands revoked, and it will not be permissible for the employees to give three months' gross salary in lieu of the notice period.
+In case of any employee leaving the Company's service without notice and/or without officially being relieved from the services of the Company, he/she shall be liable to be sued for damages.

-Notwithstanding the above, the Company reserves the right to terminate the services of an employee at any time without notice if he / she is found to be guilty of absence from duty without prior intimation and/or permission for seven days or more, insubordination, non-performance, low productivity, disclosing confidential data or information pertaining to the Company, bonafide loss of confidence, misappropriation of Company's funds, causing damage to the property of the Company, non-compliance of Company rules & regulations besides omission / commission of any act which may be prejudicial to the interest of the Company.
+Notwithstanding the above, the Company reserves the right to terminate the services of an employee at any time without notice if he/she is found to be guilty of absence from duty without prior intimation and/or permission for seven days or more, insubordination, non-performance, low productivity, disclosing confidential data or information pertaining to the Company, bona fide loss of confidence, misappropriation of the Company's funds, causing damage to the property of the Company, non-compliance with Company rules & regulations besides omission/commission of any act which may be prejudicial to the interest of the Company.

 Other Terms & Conditions:

-Upon separation from the services of the Company, it is expected that the employee, will not, for a period of one year, join or work in any capacity with the Company's competitors or Company / Firm in similar nature of business / trade.
-Any breach and/or non-compliance in this regard shall render him / her liable to be sued for damages.
+Upon separation from the services of the Company, it is expected that the employee will not, for a period of one year, join or work in any capacity with the Company's competitors or Company/Firm in a similar nature of business/trade.
+Any breach and/or non-compliance in this regard shall render him/her liable to be sued for damages.

 My new employer requires my relieving letter from this company.
 I wish to do things in the right way.
 I wish to know what my options are if my company doesn't provide me with a relieving letter.
 I hope that someone will read this and provide me with some advice.